iamvalenciia/ministrar_privacy_police/delete_account.md

 ## Steps <a name="steps"></a>

 1. Navigate to your profile.
-   - This is usually found in the top right corner of the screen.
 2. Tap on the 3 dots icon.
-   - This will open a dropdown menu with more options.
 3. Select "Delete Account" from the dropdown menu.
-   - This option is usually located at the bottom of the menu.
 4. Confirm the action.
    - A popup will appear asking you to confirm the deletion of your account.
-Click "Yes" to proceed.
+Tap "Yes" to proceed.

 ![Delete Account Button](./delete_account.png)